Cameronsplaze/AWS-ContainerManager/README-v2.md

 Run Minecraft, Valheim, or any container automatically in AWS!

 This CDK project spins up the container when someone connects, then spins it back *down* when they're done automatically!
-It's a great way to host game/container servers for your friends cheaply, without opening your home network to the world.
+It's a great way to host game/container servers for your friends cheaply, **without opening your home network to the outside world.**

 ---